23 Impressive Castles in Berlin (And Nearby)

 The gardens here are particularly attractive and make for a fine place for a walk in any season.
 But go inside to see the plant halls that protects plants during winter.

-Located in Sanssouci Park, An der Orangerie 3-5, 14469 Potsdam.
-Closest train station: Potsdam Central Station, then take the 614 bus to Bornstedter Str.
+- Closest train station: Potsdam Central Station, then take the 695 bus to Orangerie

 Charlottenhof Palace